mcbishop/twopetminimum/readme.md

 "Two cats are good, three even better..."
 Want to adopt a pair of cats?

-Two Cat Minimum uses PetFinder's API.
+My app uses the Petfinder API to identify siblings and bonded pairs of cats, and only show these pairs.

-Petfinder lists adoptable pets from an assortment of shelters and rescue groups.
-With Petfinder, you can filter on characteristics like pet breed, age or length of fur, but there's one missing feature: bonded pairs.
-Shelters often require bonded pairs to be adopted together.
-Some even require that kittens under 6 months be adopted in pairs.
+The Petfinder website lists adoptable pets from an assortment of shelters and rescue groups.
+With Petfinder, you can filter on characteristics like pet breed, age or length of fur, but there's one missing filter: bonded pairs (which are often required to be adopted together).
+So I built my app to do that.

-PetFinder's user interface doesn't allow to filter for bonded pairs or siblings (hence me building my own site!).
-My app analyzes these listings to identify siblings and bonded pairs of cats, and only show these pairs.
+I also suggest similar cat pairs based on the listing currently viewed, and allow users to text a listing to their phone using Twilio's API.

-Tech stack: Petfinder API, Python, JavaScript, AJAX, Flask, Postgres
+Tech stack: Python, JavaScript, AJAX, Flask, Postgres
+APIs: Petfinder, Twilio, Google Maps

 ![cat_results](https://user-images.githubusercontent.com/810585/34858839-71106414-f707-11e7-9ffb-20e53f1233bf.png)

-To come:
-- If you like [very fluffy cat], you'll love [exceptionally fluffy cat]!
-Suggest pets based on characteristics of pets who are favorited or currently being viewed.